ETH-NEXUS/lab_data_management/README.md

 - **Structure**: Each row in the file corresponds to a row on the control plate, with each cell representing a well.
 For wells containing a compound or DMSO, the compound's name should be specified.
 For empty wells, use the word `null` to indicate no compound.
 Following the rows that represent the control plate layout, include an empty row to signify the end of the section.
 After this separator, repeat the layout to denote the type of control for each well: `P` for positive control, `N` for negative control, and `C` for the rest of the wells.

 You can download an example control plate layout [here](./example_files/control_plate_example.csv).
+The structure of the `.csv` file should resemble the following pattern, where `Staurosporine`, `DMSO` and other names represent actual compounds, and `null` denotes empty wells.
+The layout specifies the content of each well in the first section, followed by an empty row, and then the control designations (`P`, `N`, or `C`) in the repeated layout:

 - **Uploading**: